OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Video_Task.md

 As the experiments are to remain anonymous during exercises, supervisors cannot see any results that can be attributed to specific persons.
 Instead, the attempts of all participants are shown as strokes in a common display.

-To do this, click the button "Play all attempts"..
+To do this, click the button "Play all attempts".

 ![video_task_modus_uebung_alleversucheabspielen_v1_de.png](assets/video_task_modus_uebung_alleversucheabspielen_v1_de.png){ class="shadow lightbox" }

 In the timeline of the video, all successful answers are shown as green lines, the wrong answers as red lines.
-Supervisors can thus draw conclusions about widespread knowledge gaps among the participants.
+Coaches can thus draw conclusions about widespread knowledge gaps among the participants.
 However, the results presented in this way may also indicate that the task should perhaps be adapted.

 ![video_task_modus_uebung_alleversucheabspielen2_v1_de.png](assets/video_task_modus_uebung_alleversucheabspielen2_v1_de.png){ class="shadow lightbox" }